 One of my all-time favorite bands says that “All you need is love,” but what if that love seems like it’s not enough?
 What else is there?

 Well, maybe it’s not about looking for more.
-Maybe it’s about understanding what love really is.
+Maybe it’s about understanding what love really is and Understanding Love from 1 Corinthians 13.
 Really breaking love down and understanding what it means to fully love my husband the way God designed it has made all the difference in my marriage and how we relate to one another.
 But before getting into all the aspects of love that should be in a marriage, it’s important to understand its meanings.

 The word LOVE has many meanings in the English language.

-I tell my husband and son that I love them in the same breath I say that I love pizza.
-I mean, I really, really love pizza, but it’s not even close to the love I have for my family.
-And I absolutely love my son, but it’s still a different kind of love than how I love my husband.
+I tell my husband and son that I love them in the same breath I say it about my favorite color, red.
+I mean, I really love red, but it’s not even close to what I feel for my family.
+And I absolutely love my son, but it’s still a different kind of love than me and my husband.

 It wasn’t as hard to distinguish the differences in Jesus’ time.
 Greeks mainly used 3 words for love: Agape, Phileo, and Eros.